uidaholib/digital-collections-docs/content/collections/06-publish.md

 - Test locally.
 - Build and deploy to live web location.
 - Send collection to DC QC process.
+- Add to Search Sources, opt into central-search, and redeploy.
 - Guide collection into launch checklist.